Skip to content

 reference

-Use when sizing the brain (page count, embeddings count, gaps), confirming the active embedding model, or sanity-checking after a major operation.
+Use when sizing the memory (page count, embeddings count, gaps), confirming the active embedding model, or sanity-checking after a major operation.

 reference